hikeventures/hikeventures.github.io/_posts/trips/2016-07-19-Packrafting-River-Dee-Scotland-2.markdown

 ---
 layout: post
-title: Packrafting the River Dee in Scotland - Day 2 and 3
+title: Packrafting in Scotland - River Dee - Day 2 and 3
 description: Our February packrafting adventure in Scotland Day 2 and 3.
 date: 2016-07-19 07:30:00
 category: destinations